Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 result, there are two blank lines after the results for Black

-Panther: one after its element, and one from the printing of
+Panther: one after its fields, and one from the printing of

 the empty string.